Adam Lindsay Gordon: To Australia

 In July 1864, Gordon performed the daring riding feat known as Gordon's Leap on the edge of the Blue Lake.
 A commemorative obelisk erected there has an inscription which reads: This obelisk was erected as a memorial to the famous Australian poet.
 From near this spot in July, 1864, Gordon made his famed leap on horseback over an old post and rail guard fence onto a narrow ledge overlooking the Blue Lake and jumped back again onto the roadway.
 The foundation stone of the Gordon Memorial Obelisk was laid on 8th July 1887.

-On 11 January 1865, he received a deputation asking him to stand for parliament and was elected by three votes to the South Australian House of Assembly on 16 March 1865 for the district of Victoria.
+He was elected by three votes to the South Australian House of Assembly on 16 March 1865 for the district of Victoria.
 In politics, Gordon was a maverick.
 His semiclassical speeches were colourful and entertaining, but largely irrelevant, and he resigned his seat on 10 November 1866.
 He found a good friend in wealthy fellow parliamentarian John Riddoch of Penola, and was a frequent guest at his grand residence "Yallum".
 There he wrote "The Sick Stockrider".

 Gordon's time in politics stimulated him to greater activity – poetry, horse racing, and speculation.
-He was contributing verse to the Australasian and Bell's Life in Victoria and doing a fair amount of riding.
-He bought some land in Western Australia, but returned from a visit there early in 1867 and went to live at Mount Gambier.
-On 10 June 1867, he published "Ashtaroth, a Dramatic Lyric", and on the 19th of the same month, "Sea Spray and Smoke Drift".